DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Their armoured vehicle has been going on high speed through these ruins.
 He is been driving skilfully on this ruined road, full of wreckage.
-It could be that Ashlan is even better than Kay himself at driving now.
+It could be that Ashlan is even better than Kai himself at driving now.

 "In this world, not being able to drive car will easily get you captured and enslaved by demons, you know?
 Talking about motion sickness in such situation...